 General information on collaboration

 JINR has kept in touch with Italian physicists since its foundation.
-At first, Italian scientists visited JINR on the invitation by JINR Director, and JINR staff members made return visits to Italy.
+At first, Italian scientists visited JINR on the invitation of JINR Director, and JINR staff members made return visits to Italy.
 Professors G. Vatagin, T. Regge, A. Zichichi and other famous Italian physicists gave lectures on problems of experimental and theoretical physics in Dubna.

 In the late 1960s, a new stage of development of JINR cooperation with Italian scientific centres started: scientists began to conduct joint experiments at the Synchrocyclotron of the Laboratory of Nuclear Problems in JINR (DLNP JINR) and at the proton accelerator in Protvino.
 The aim of the first such experiment (1968) was to study elastic and inelastic pion scattering at helium nuclei with streamer cameras.
 Physicists from Torino under the direction of professor G. Perugino and the National Laboratory in Frascati headed by professor R. Scrimaglio participated most actively from the part of Italy.
 Yu.A.
 Shcherbakov and I.V.
 Falomkin headed the expert group of JINR.

 The cooperation of scientific groups from Dubna, Milan and Bologna was effective in experiments with the Magnetic Spark Chamber Spectrometer of JINR (MSCC).
 As a result, scientists studied excitation level spectrum of composite meson structure according to both the orbital and radial quantum number.
 As a fundamental result, two new resonance states of Pi-meson were discovered during collaborative research.
 Subsequently, scientists worked jointly at a modernised facility (spectrometer MSCC-2) for research on boson resonances under meson dissociation at nuclei.
 Professors D.-P. Bellini, G. Vengi (MSCC), F. Palombo and P. Frabetti (MSCC-2) headed working groups of Italian partners.

 Due to the prospect of construction of a supercollider in the USA, 2 protocols on collaborative development, creation and testing of detectors and calorimeters of a new generation for operation at TeV-colliders were signed with a group of Italian physicists headed by professor D. Belletini.
 Unfortunately, this project in the USA was stopped for an indefinite period of time.
 JINR and Italian physicists continue to work on this theme in a collaborative experiment at FNAL accelerator in the USA (the CDF project).